CultOfApe/junkheap/Templates - extended dialogue system/readme.txt

 			emit_signal("dialogue", identity.dialogue, identity.branch, identity.name)

 ###

+game variables are held by a dictionary, gameVars, simply because that was the easiest way I could come up with.

+ex.
+gameVars = {"milk": 0, "cookies": 0, "event": {name: "start", stage: 1}

 If any questions, feel free to message me on Discord or Facebook (links on my profile)